• Home

 • Easy to make: With step-by-step instructions and no special techniques, this dish is beginner-friendly and foolproof.

-• Filo sheet (kore za gibanicu): Use medium-thickness filo sheets for the best results-not too thin (which can tear easily) and not too thick (which can make the pie dense).
-See the FAQ section for more tips on choosing the right kore.
+• Filo sheet (kore za gibanicu): Use medium-thickness filo sheets for the best results: not too thin (which can tear easily) and not too thick (which can make the pie dense).
+See the FAQs section for more tips on choosing the right kore.

 • Feta cheese, crumbled: Traditional gibanica is typically made with white, brined cheese, but I like using feta cheese.
 You can use any white cheese you prefer, such as Bulgarian, Greek, or even a mix with ricotta or cottage cheese.
 Just make sure it's crumbly and not too wet.